dart-lang/tools/pkgs/source_maps/README.md

 [![pub package](https://img.shields.io/pub/v/source_maps.svg)](https://pub.dev/packages/source_maps)
 [![package publisher](https://img.shields.io/pub/publisher/source_maps.svg)](https://pub.dev/packages/source_maps/publisher)

 This project implements a Dart pub package to work with source maps.

+## Docs and usage

 The implementation is based on the [source map version 3 spec][spec] which was originated from the [Closure Compiler][closure] and has been implemented in Chrome and Firefox.